-- Review and challenge of the Association's current plans and budget forecasts, challenging growth assertions and checking that movements were in line with justifiable assumptions and movements; - Checked the basis of solvency projections for the next 12 months, considering an appropriate mechanism for calculating solvency had been applied; and - Challenge and discussion around the latest Own risk and Solvency Assessment provided by the Association.
-In addition we have reviewed the solvency projections, reconciling current positions to the financial statements and challenged management as to the future assumptions embedded within the model.
+- Review and challenge of the Association's current plans and budget forecasts, challenging growth assertions and checking that movements were in line with justifiable assumptions and movements.
+This was done through review of historic budgets against actual performance and knowledge of the Association and industry; - Checked the basis of solvency projections for the next 12 months based on accounting principles, considering an appropriate mechanism for calculating solvency had been applied and there is sufficiency of assets to meet liabilities; and - Challenge and discussion around the latest Own risk and Solvency

+Assessment provided by the Association.
+In addition, we have reviewed the solvency projections, reconciling current positions to the financial statements and challenged the directors as to the future assumptions embedded within the model, through discussion and our knowledge of relevant factors affecting the industry and economy.
 We have also checked that the modelling used for solvency is in line with industry standards.